 Flowers sent to the family are sympathy expressions of comfort, peace and hope.
 They say "I'm thinking of you."
 During times of sorrow, sympathy flowers are messengers of hope.

 Some people choose to send flowers a week or so after the funeral when the initial chaos has passed.
-A nice gesture is to send flowers to the home a period of time after the funeral to remind the bereaved that you have not forgotten them and you are still thinking of them and their loss.
+A nice gesture is to send sympathy flowers to the family home a period of time after the funeral to remind the bereaved that you have not forgotten them and you are still thinking of them and their loss.
 And even if a few weeks have passed since the death, flowers are a comforting reminder that friends are still thinking of the family throughout the grieving process.

-A plant, food basket or small to mid-size designed sympathy arrangement are typically sent to the home of the surviving family members.
+A plant, sympathy food basket or small to mid-size designed sympathy arrangement are typically sent to the home of the surviving family members.
 Any number of floral arrangements are a welcome gesture, including centerpieces, or even a small teacup with flowers.
 Some choose a small garden of green plants, accented with a blooming plant for color.

 If the deceased was Jewish the immediate family will hold a "Shiva" in their home for seven days after the passing.
 It is customary for friends and coworkers to come by the home and pay their respects to the family, this is known as paying a Shiva call.
 Desserts, fruit and Kosher food baskets are traditionally taken to or sent to the home, however, flowers are not appropriate for a Shiva call.

 In some cases, particularly in Jewish cultures, a fruit or gourmet basket is greatly appreciated by a family who is receiving out-of-town guests during the mourning period.
 This type of gift does double-duty, delivering your condolences while helping to care for and nurture family and friends..
 Also, take a look at our Suggestions for Writing Card Messages page.